top of page

 OVERVIEW

+SF MODEFA (San Francisco Modern Ethnic Fashion Week) is a premier charity event presented by the AFRICAN ARTS ACADEMY, a San Francisco-based 501(c)(3) nonprofit organization.
+Founded in 2012 and established as a registered nonprofit in 2016, the Academy is dedicated to preserving African cultural legacy through innovative arts education, cultural programming, and community empowerment.
 Our mission extends beyond preservation to transformation—changing global perceptions of ethnic arts through educational initiatives, performance opportunities for artists of African descent, and creating platforms that celebrate cultural excellence.
 SF MODEFA represents our commitment to sustainability, cultural justice, and intellectual entrepreneurship for future generations, while providing economic opportunities for ethnic designers and artisans from diverse backgrounds.
+This signature event commemorates both International Ethnic Day and Juneteenth, uniting communities in celebration of our shared humanity through the universal language of art, fashion, and cultural exchange.

 HISTORY